BDS IN THE PEWS

 * Claims to “accept no government funds, directly or indirectly.”
 Following criticism from NGO Monitor over massive support from Oxfam Novib, which receives the vast majority of its budget from the Dutch government, HRW added language to its website, “we accept no government funds from these foundations, only privately sourced revenues.”
 This assertion cannot be independently verified.

-Human Rights Watch Essentials:
+Human Rights Watch Further Reading:

 - HRW’s Bias and Lack of Credibility in 2012, NGO Monitor Reports, January 30, 2013